cloudfoundry/summit-training-classes/basics/slides/README.md

 Explaining service instances in the abstract can be difficult, as a service _could_ be anything, and it could end up running anywhere.

 Often students ask how _they_ can connect to service instances, in which case a verbal explanation of service keys may be useful, along with pointing out that one might not have network connectivity between a workstation and the service instance.

+## 8. Domains and Routes

+Students should be able to exploit route mapping for the purpose of zero-downtime deployments.

+### Key Takeaways

+* Routes and apps have separate lifecycles
+* **Route mapping can allow zero-downtime deployments** of apps
+* Custom domains can be registered so that, with some DNS configuration, `www.your-domain.com` can point to a public Cloud Foundry, or a Cloud Foundry of your own

+### Notes

+Avoid the term "blue/green".
+This term refers to entire environments, full of collaborating apps, being stood up and switched between.
+This is not what we do in the cloud native world - we want to be able to perform a zero-downtime deployment of apps within a collaborating ecosystem of microservices, not change the whole lot at once.

+The mechanism of zero-downtime deploys often confuses students.
+Breaking out to a white board to draw a diagram of a 'front door' route (`www.myshop.com`) being mapped to different versions of an app may help.

+Often students find that it seems nonsensical to have one route mapped to two apps.
+Pointing out that Cloud Foundry doesn't know that two different apps could be different versions of the same codebase tends to alleviate this - ie, the route isn't mapped to completely different apps, but v1 and v2 of the same app.